 Commercial drone training courses

-It is important that people learn to fly a drone responsibly and gain the necessary “CAA drone training” in the UK if they intend to use drones (also known as RPAS or UAVs) for commercial reasons.
+It is important that people learn to fly a drone responsibly and gain the necessary “CAA drone training” in the UK if they intend to use drones (also known as SUAs or RPAs) for commercial reasons.

-Currently there is no official legislation or requirements for those with small drones and who are using them for hobbies to have any official drone licence.
-However, if you are intending to use a drone for commercial purposes it is a regulatory requirement to obtain CAA permissions, and therefore beneficial to undertake RPAS training or UAV training (as some may call it).
+If you are intending to use a drone for commercial purposes it is a regulatory requirement to obtain CAA permissions, and therefore beneficial to undertake SUA training or RPA training (as some may call it).
 For example, if you want to carry out work for certain businesses or organisations you may find they want people who know about appropriate drone use as they will want to work with people who know how to use a drone safely.
-It is a requirement that such people will have met the requirements of the UK CAA’s CAP722 Chapter 4: Civil UAS Remote Pilot Competency.
+It is a requirement that such people will have met the requirements of the UK CAA’s CAP722 Chapter 4: Civil UAS Remote Pilot Competency and abide by legislation within ANO2016 and regulations.

 When people are using drones for commercial reasons, whether they own the drones themselves or are hiring in someone to carry out filming or surveying, there will be an expectation that the pilot controlling the unmanned aircraft has undergone training.
 This will be especially important for insurance and liability reasons.